danesto/test/README.md

 # Admin section
 ## Access admin page by typing "/admin" inside of URL
-There is a list of disabled comments which admin needs to approve in order for them to be displayed on home page
+There is a list of disabled comments which admin needs to approve in order for them to be displayed on home page When admin approves a comment, comment is then displayed on home page